UPDATED: January 10, 2023

 The initial focus of Rheos Medicines is on therapeutics that modulate metabolic pathways in immune cells — mainly CD4 and CD8 T cell subtypes.
 It's ‘Program #1’ is focused on suppressing T-cell effector responses for lupus and vitiligo, and according to the company’s website is currently in ‘drug discovery’ phase.
 In early 2018, the company received $60M from Third Rock Ventures for a comprehensive drug discovery platform based on findings from its academic founders.

 Temprian Therapeutics works on advanced, DNA-based treatment for vitiligo under the code name TT-01.
 This therapy uses a modified HSP70i developed by Prof. Caroline Le Poole at Northwestern and Loyola Universities, largely through $4M funding from NIH.
 Four needleless DNA plasmid injections are supposed to cause a long-lasting repigmentation across the entire body, even at distant lesions.
-Startup has secured seed funding of under $1M and scheduled a Pre-IND meeting with the FDA on October 10th.
-The company is actively seeking partnerships to advance TT-01 development.
+The company has made it to the finals of the Nature Spinoff Prize (July 2020) and is actively seeking partnerships to advance TT-01 development.

-TeVido BioDevices just launched TruPigment that allows physicians to provide skin cell transplants without making a costly investment in equipment and training.
+TeVido BioDevices launched TruPigment that allows physicians to provide skin cell transplants without making a costly investment in equipment and training.
 TeVido processes a sample of a patient’s healthy living cells, which is then used in a skin cell transplant procedure back at the doctor’s office.
-Skin cell transplants are a great treatment option for vitiligo patients with stable disease, but their number in the US is somewhat limited.
-Expansion into SE Asia would be a logical next step.
+Skin cell transplants are a great treatment option for vitiligo patients with stable disease, but their number in the US is somewhat limited; expansion into SE Asia would be a logical next step.
+TruPigment was selected for prestigious SXSW startup competition just before the coronavirus lockdown, but then the company launched boutique testing services for COVID-19.
 Company privately raised $1.421M to date.

 Vallaurix, a subsidiary of ClinuveI Pharmaceuticals in Singapore, develops VLRX001.
 This smaller version of afamelanotide — melanocortin analogue — can improve and prolong cellular activity.
 In short, afamelanotide increases melanin synthesis, thus decreasing the penetration of light into the skin.
 No other beneficial properties — e.g. anti-oxidant or anti-inflammatory — have been independently confirmed.
 This new topical drug candidate is intended for ‘adjuvant maintenance therapy’ in vitiligo patients — presumably those with darker skin types, Fitzpatrick IV-VI.

 Vilacto Bio with its patented drug delivery system Lactoactive can contribute significantly to emerging therapies for treating a number of diseases, including vitiligo.
-However, the company stock is barely trading – sitting at $0.0002/share - with a market cap of $0.320M and negative outlook.
+However, the company stock is barely trading with a market cap of $0.320M and negative outlook.